Tsoktsok/Information-Systems-NTUA/README.md

 ./install_dependencies.sh
 ```
 # Usage
-In each project folder, you will find detailed information on how to use and run the scripts for testing the code.
-Please refer to the specific README or documentation within each folder for comprehensive guidance on testing and running the provided code.
+For detailed instructions on running tests for graph operations and machine learning, please refer to the guides located in the scripts folder.
+Each guide provides step-by-step information on how to effectively test the code in these specific domains.